jle64/nautilus-search-by-image/README.md

-# Reverse Google image search for Nautilus
+# Reverse image search for Nautilus

 Nautilus plugin that adds contextual menu entries on image files to do a reverse image search on them using Google or Yandex.